-I started working as a freelance subtitler and audio describer soon after graduating in 2010.
+I started working as a freelance subtitler and audio describer after graduating in 2010.
 As a freelancer, I specialise in the audio description of theatre and opera performances.

-In addition, I give workshops and lectures on Audio Description for film and theatre, subtitling, and I have taught translation and interpreting students.
+In addition, I give workshops and lectures on audio description for film and theatre, subtitling, and I have taught translation and interpreting students.